Exercise - Estimate costs with the Azure pricing calculator

 Make sure you have a clean calculator with nothing listed in the estimate.
 If you have anything present in your estimate, click the trash can icon on each item to reset the estimate.

-In the Azure pricing calculator, on the Products tab, add the following services to the estimate by clicking on them:
+In the Products tab of the Azure pricing calculator, add the following services to the estimate by clicking on them:

 - Virtual Machines in the Compute category